Mental Health Facilities Platte County, MO

 Crittenton Childrens Center - 13.8 miles from Platte, MO

-Crittenton Childrens Center is a mental health clinic in Jackson County, MO, located at 10918 Elm Avenue, 64134.
-Crittenton Childrens Center provides outpatient treatment, telemedicine/telehealth and residential treatment.
-Crittenton Childrens Center offers dialectical behavior therapy, behavior modification and group therapy to young adults and children / adolescents.
-Crittenton Childrens Center also supports people with trauma, children/adolescents with serious emotional disturbance and people with PTSD.
-Additional services offered at Crittenton Childrens Center include family psychoeducation, court-ordered outpatient treatment and education services.
+Crittenton Childrens Center is a mental health facility in Jackson County, MO, located at 10918 Elm Avenue, 64134.
+Crittenton Childrens Center provides telemedicine/telehealth, residential treatment and hospital inpatient treatment.
+Crittenton Childrens Center provides psychotropic medication, individual psychotherapy and activity therapy to young adults and children / adolescents.
+Crittenton Childrens Center also supports military families, children/adolescents with serious emotional disturbance and people with PTSD.
+Some other services available at Crittenton Childrens Center include family psychoeducation, case management and education services.

 Learn More